anderson-aristotle/full-stack-project-modeling/README.md

 with books.
 I would make sure I could CRUD on books, then I would add an additional resource.
 How about authors?

-It's OK for you ERD to change!
+It's OK for your ERD to change!

 If I were building this out, I would start with just Book. ![Book](https://i.imgur.com/N1npKUD.png)

 Once I had CRUD working on book (using curl and perhaps a dummy client), I would move on to add authors.

-To add authors I would make sure that books belonged to authors and that there were no two authors the same, and add author's birthdays, and home town, and favorite food, and--STOP!
+To add authors I would make sure that books belonged to authors and that no two authors were the same, and add author's birthdays, and home town, and favorite food, and--STOP!
 Add authors.
 That's IT.

 ![Author](https://i.imgur.com/lTnGitd.png)

-That wasn't so hard, no was it?
+That wasn't so hard, now was it?
 Test CRUD on authors!
 Now what do we need to do?
 Well, we need to form some sort of relationship between authors and books.
 Right, and we know that authors can have many books... but wait--can't books have many authors!?
 Yep!
 But we aren't going to worry about that right now!